-We believe that building infrastructure, introducing services and investing in related technology will allow us to address sectors that are much larger, and growing much faster, than the sectors we support today.
-This includes:
+We believe that developing differentiated services and investing in related technology will allow us to unlock opportunities that are essential to providing global broadband availability, but have been slow to develop due to cost and/or technology challenges.
+Our new services and technologies will also open new sectors that are much larger, and growing much faster, than the sectors we support today.
+Examples include:

-• Providing network infrastructure for 2G, 3G and 4G wireless in developing regions;

-- · Establishing new content distribution networks enabling OTT programming in emerging regions; - · Providing flexible broadband services for aeronautical, maritime and other mobile and enterprise services; and - Providing ubiquitous broadband for global deployment of connected devices, such as the connected car, and the continuing formation of the IoT.
+- Providing network infrastructure for 2G/3G/4G/5G wireless in developing regions; - Providing broadband connectivities that enable non-traditional telecommunications providers to deliver wi-fi services in underserved regions; - Providing flexible broadband services for enterprise networks and for commercial and government-related aeronautical, maritime and other mobile applications, and using our high-throughput platform and global footprint to provide differentiated services; - · Optimizing content distribution networks that support UHD, OTT programming and other multiscreen viewing applications; and - · Providing ubiquitous broadband for global deployment of connected devices, such as the connected car, and the continuing formation of the IoT.